Pandademic/webserve/CONTRIBUTING.md

 - ci (build)
 - cleanup
 - rm (removing a feature)
+- bugfix
-then , in the extended description describe all the great things you did! use `*` as bullet points
+remeber you **CAN** use multiple , just seperate them with comma's then , in the extended description describe all the great things you did! use `*` as bullet points